kmatsum/Plannter/README.md

 ## Contributors
 This project was created as part of CNIT 35500 Software Development for Mobile Computers during the Fall 2019 semester.
-It was updated as part of CNIT 42500 Software Development for Mobile Computers II during the Spring 2020 semester.
+Additionally, during our time in CNIT 42500 Software Development for Mobile Computers II during the Spring 2020 semester, we continued development on the application.
+After graduation, our team will continue working on the project, alongside our career development.

 ### The group members are outlined below:
 * Rachel Rettig